elven-js/elvenjs-website/src/docs/recipes.md

           // We know that it should be a number, so we can simply decode it using
           // helper functions like base64 to decimal hex
-          // and then parse the hex number const hexVal = base64ToDecimalHex(results?.returnData?.[0]);
+          // and then parse the hex number
+          // You'll find an example of such helper tool in the example directory in the repository const hexVal = base64ToDecimalHex(results?.returnData?.[0]);
           updateQueryResultContainer(`➡️ The result of the query is: ${parseInt(hexVal, 16)}`);
         } catch (e) {